Faster Growth by Building a Free Tool (Lazy People Need Not Apply)

 Pick a developer that has created small tools like yours before and that you feel like you can trust.

 Just be aware, the lower you go with your budget, the more likely you are to get an unprofessional, and low quality developer.
+To make sure, what is the average price for the developer you are looking for, use the tool YouRate.
+You can filter developers by location, tech stack and years of experience and even find the talent you need.

 Step Three: Get initial feedback